sbanchem/examduty/README.md

-# This is a Streamlit web application to auto-generate a fair and balanced exam duty schedule for invigilators, based on their availability and off-days.
+# This is a  web application to auto-generate a fair and balanced exam duty schedule for invigilators, based on their availability and off-days.

 🔧 Features
 📥 Upload teacher and exam data via Excel file.